r34x/Automatic-Golem/README.md

   - install Netdata, a free, open source system monitoring tool.
 More info at https://www.netdata.cloud/
   - launch Firefox and open the Netdata dashboard, if installed
   - continuously monitor the status of the provider node
+  - restart the Golem provider if errors are thrown.

 Installation instructions: